Probability, Statistics, and Data

 fosdata for details.

-No book like this would be complete without a list of books that would be useful for the student who wishes to learn more.
-Here is a list of other resources that that the authors have enjoyed learning from.
+No book like this would be complete without resources for the student who wishes to learn more.
+Here are some suggestions for further study that the authors have enjoyed:

 - ggplot2, by Hadley Wickham, gives a nice overview of the capabilities of the